dutchaug/beginners-workshop/section1/README.md

 }
 ```

-The first line says to apply the Android Gradle plugin for this build, whereafter (with the code block preceded by the word 'android') we immediately configure this plugin with the Android Domain Specific Language (DSL).
+The first line says to apply the Android application plugin for this build, whereafter (with the code block preceded by the word 'android') we immediately configure this plugin with the Android Domain Specific Language (DSL).
 [More info](http://tools.android.com/tech-docs/new-build-system/user-guide)

 The **minSdkVersion** version states which Android OS level you minimally support with your app.
 We have chosen to support version 14 (Android 4.0 - Ice Cream Sandwich) and up in this workshop.